TyrfingMjolnir/grimwire/README.md

 ### Configuring the Relay Service

-The `grimwire` command requires one of the following parameters:
+The `grimwire` program supports the following commands:

- - `grimwire setup`: downloads javascript dependencies, then creates the `config.json`, `welcome.html`, and `motd.html` files if they do not exist.
  - `grimwire start`: starts the server.
- - `grimwire reload`: sends a "reload configuration" signal to the server process.
-Use this when you change config.json, welcome.html, or motd.html, and you don't want to close the server.
-(Note that closing the server destroys everybody's sessions, forcing them to log back in.)
+ - `grimwire setup`: downloads javascript dependencies and creates the config files if they don't exist.
+ - `grimwire reload`: reloads config and user files into the existing process without downtime.
- - `grimwire stop`: sends a "shutdown" signal to the server process.
+ - `grimwire stop`: sends a "shutdown" signal to the existing process.

-Grimwire's configuration can be controlled with either command-line flags on the `start` command, or with the `config.json` file.
-The CLI flags always take precedence over config.json's values.
+Grimwire's configuration can be controlled with command-line flags or the config.json file.
+CLI flags always take precedence over config.json's values.
 The flags are:

  - `-p/--port`: the port to bind the server to (default 80).
  - `-h/--hostname`: the hostname the relay uses when linking to itself (defaults to system value).
- - `-u/--is_upstream`: if grimwire is upstream of eg Nginx, specify this flag with the port Nginx is using.
-It basically says, "grimwire is_upstream of [publicly exposed port]."
-This is mainly used for constructing links (default off).
+ - `-u/--is_upstream`: if grimwire is upstream of a server like Nginx, specify this flag with the port the server is using.
  - `--ssl`: enables TLS, and will look for `ssl-key.pem` and `ssl-cert.pem` in grimwire's directory to set the key & cert (default off).
  - `--allow_signup`: if set to 0, will remove the new-user signup interface from the login page (default 1).

 The `config.json` file can include any of the long versions of those flags.
 Note that `grimwire reload` will not update the port or SSL status - you must restart the server process to do that.

-#### A config.json for using SSL
+**A config.json for using SSL**

 ```
 {